Terms of Service

 Schedule A: Business Associate Agreement

-WHEREAS, Covered Entity and Business Associate intend to protect the privacy and provide for the security of PHI disclosed to Business Associate pursuant to the Provider Agreement in compliance with the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 ("HIPAA") and the Standards for Privacy of Individually Identifiable Health Information promulgated thereunder by the U.S. Department of Health and Human Services at 45 CFR § 160 and § 164 (the "HIPAA Rules"), and the Health Information Technology for Economic and Clinical Health Act of 2009 (the "HITECH Act"), in each case as amended from time to time; and
+WHEREAS, Covered Entity and Business Associate intend to protect the privacy and provide for the security of PHI disclosed to Business Associate pursuant to the agreement between the parties in compliance with the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 ("HIPAA") and the Standards for Privacy of Individually Identifiable Health Information promulgated thereunder by the U.S. Department of Health and Human Services at 45 CFR § 160 and § 164 (the "HIPAA Rules"), and the Health Information Technology for Economic and Clinical Health Act of 2009 (the "HITECH Act"), in each case as amended from time to time; and

 WHEREAS, the purpose of this BAA is to satisfy certain standards and requirements of the HIPAA Rules and the HITECH Act, as the same may be amended from time to time.